CGLemon/Sayuri/bash/CONFIG.md

 ## The Training Setting

-The ```selfplay-setting.json``` controls the training process.
-Here are the parameters.
+The selfplay-setting.json file defines the key parameters for the neural network structure and training process.
+It includes settings for the neural network architecture, such as the number of residual blocks, channel sizes, and activation functions, as well as training configurations like batch size, learning rate schedule, and data buffer size.
+These settings allow flexible adjustment of training behavior and resource usage, making it possible to balance training efficiency and model performance according to the available hardware.

 ```
 {
-    "NeuralNetwork" : {
+    "NeuralNetwork": {
-        "NNType" : "Residual",
+        "NNType": "Residual",
-        "MaxBoardSize" : 19,          # The max size in the self-play game.
-It is
+        "MaxBoardSize": 19,          # The maximum board size for self-play games.
-                                      # OK if this value greater than training games,
+                                     # It is acceptable to set this value larger than
-                                      # but will hurt the performance.
+                                     # the training board size, but it may hurt performance.

-        "ResidualChannels" : 128,     # Channel size of residual.
+        "ResidualChannels": 128,     # The number of channels in the residual blocks.
-        "PolicyExtract" : 24,         # Channel size of policy head.
+        "PolicyHeadChannels": 24,    # The number of channels in the policy head.
-        "ValueExtract" : 24,          # Channel size of value head.
+        "ValueHeadChannels": 24,     # The number of channels in the value head.

-        "SeRatio" : 4,                # squeeze ration of SE module
+        "SeRatio": 4,                # Squeeze ratio of the SE (Squeeze-and-Excitation) module.
+        "PolicyHeadType": "Normal",  # Should be one of [Normal, RepLK].
+        "Activation": "mish",        # Should be one of [relu, swish, mish].

-        "Activation" : "mish",        # should be one of relu/mish
+        "Stack": [                    # Each block should be one of [

-        "Stack" : [
+                                      # ResidualBlock, BottleneckBlock,
+                                      # NestedBottleneckBlock, MixerBlock ]

-            "ResidualBlock",           # The 1st residual block.
-It is normal block.
+            "ResidualBlock",          # The first residual block (standard).
-            "ResidualBlock",           # The 2nd residual block.
-It is normal block.
+            "ResidualBlock",          # The second residual block (standard).
-            "ResidualBlock-SE",        # The 3rd residual block.
-It is block with SE module.
+            "ResidualBlock-SE",       # The third residual block with an SE module.
-            "ResidualBlock",           # The 4th residual block.
+            "ResidualBlock",          # The fourth residual block (standard).
-            "ResidualBlock",           # The 5th residual block.
+            "ResidualBlock",          # The fifth residual block (standard).
-            "ResidualBlock-SE"         # The 6th residual block.
+            "ResidualBlock-SE"        # The sixth residual block with an SE module.
         ]
     },

-    "Train" : {
+    "Train": {
-        "UseGPU" : null,
+        "UseGPU": null,              # Set to null for automatic GPU selection.
-        "Optimizer" : "SGD",
+        "Optimizer": "SGD",
-        "StepsPerEpoch" : 4000,         # Save the weight evey this steps.
+        "StepsPerEpoch": 4000,       # Save weights every this many steps.
-        "ValidationSteps" : 100,
+        "ValidationSteps": 100,
-        "VerboseSteps" : 1000,
+        "VerboseSteps": 1000,
-        "MaxStepsPerRunning" : 4000,    # Will stop the training after this steps.
+        "MaxStepsPerRunning": 4000,  # Stop training after this many steps.
-        "Workers" : 4,                  # Number of data loader workers.
+        "Workers": 4,                # Number of data loader workers.
-        "BatchSize" : 256,
+        "BatchSize": 256,
-        "BufferSize" : 524288,          # Bigger is better but it will use more memory.
-If your
+        "BufferSize": 524288,        # Larger values are better but consume more memory.
-                                        # compute is only 32GB, you can set it as around 256000.
+                                     # For systems with 32GB RAM, around 256000 is recommended.

-        "DownSampleRate" : 16,          # Bigger is better but may be slow down.
+        "DownSampleRate": 16,        # Larger values improve data freshness but may slow down training.
-        "MacroFactor" : 1,
+        "MacroFactor": 1,
-        "WeightDecay" : 1e-4,
+        "WeightDecay": 1e-4,

-        "ChunksIncreasingC" : 5000,     # Slowly increase the replay buffer size when probing at least
+        "ChunksIncreasingC": 5000,   # Gradually increase the replay buffer size after at least
-                                        # chunks.
-Will load "NumberChunks" chunks if we don't give
-                                        # any value (or null).
-        "NumberChunks" : 20000,         # Will load last X chunks at most.
-Each chunk has only one game
-                                        # by default.
+                                     # this many chunks.
+If set to null, will load "NumberChunks".

+        "NumberChunks": 20000,       # Maximum number of recent chunks to load.
+                                     # By default, each chunk contains one game.

-        "PolicySurpriseFactor" : 0.5,   # One factor of sample rate
+        "PolicySurpriseFactor": 0.5, # A factor affecting sample selection rates.

-        "LearningRateSchedule" : [
+        "LearningRateSchedule": [
-            [0,       1e-2]             # The format is [X, lr].
-Will use the lr rate
+            [0, 1e-2]                # Format: [step, learning rate].
+Learning rate changes after
-                                        # after X stpes.
-You only need to change the lr
+                                     # reaching the specified step.
+Only modify the learning rate
-                                        # part in the reinforcement learning.
+                                     # for reinforcement learning.
         ],

-        "TrainDirectory" : "selfplay/data",
+        "TrainDirectory": "selfplay/data",
-        "StorePath" : "workspace"
+        "StorePath": "workspace"
     }
 }
 ```

 ## The Self-play Engine Configuration File

-The ```selfplay-config.txt``` controls the self-play process.
-Here are the parameters.
+The selfplay-config.txt file controls the behavior of the self-play engine, which is responsible for generating training data through automated games.
+It configures options for the Monte Carlo Tree Search (MCTS), game rules (such as komi and board size), randomness in play styles, playout counts, and resignation behavior.
+This setup ensures diverse and efficient data generation, enabling the model to learn from a wide range of game scenarios while optimizing computational costs through techniques like reduced playouts and parallel self-play.

 ```
 --dirichlet-noise               # Enable Dirichlet noise in MCTS.

---random-moves-factor 0.08     # Do the random move if the move number is
+--random-moves-factor 0.08      # Play a random move if the move number is
-                               # below the (X * intersections).
+                                # less than (factor × number of intersections).

---random-opening-prob 0.75     # Play opening with high temperature policy in
+--random-opening-prob 0.75      # Probability of using a high-temperature policy
-                               # this probability.
+                                # during the opening phase.

---random-fastsearch-prob 0.75  # Play random move for reduce-playouts in this
+--random-fastsearch-prob 0.75   # Probability of playing a random move during
-                               # probability.
+                                # reduced-playout searches.

---komi-stddev 2.5              # Apply the random komi in the self-play
+--komi-stddev 2.5               # Standard deviation for random komi in self-play games.
-                               # games.

 --cpuct-init 0.5
 --lcb-reduction 0
 --score-utility-factor 0.05

---selfplay-query bkp:9:7:0.9   # The format is boardsize-komi-prob.
+--selfplay-query bkp:9:7:0.9    # Format: boardsize-komi-probability.
+90% of games are 9×9 with komi 7.

-                               # It means 90% games are 9x9 with komi 7.
+--selfplay-query bkp:7:9:0.1    # Format: boardsize-komi-probability.
+10% of games are 7×7 with komi 9.

---selfplay-query bhp:9:2:0.1   # The format is boardsize-handicap-prob.
-                               # It means 10% 9x9 games is handicap.
-The
-                               # max handicap size is 2.
+--selfplay-query bhp:9:2:0.1    # Format: boardsize-handicap-probability.
+10% of 9×9 games use handicap, up to 2 stones.

---selfplay-query srs:area      # The self-play game will use area scoring (chinese-like) and
+--selfplay-query srs:area       # Self-play games use area scoring (Chinese rules).

---selfplay-query srs:territory # territory scoring (japanese-like).
+--selfplay-query srs:territory  # Self-play games use territory scoring (Japanese rules).

---selfplay-query bkp:7:9:0.1   # It means 10% games are 7x7 with komi 9.

---playouts 150                 # The main playouts.
+--playouts 150                  # Main number of playouts per move.

---gumbel                       # Enable Sequential Halving with Gumbel.
+--gumbel                        # Enable Sequential Halving with Gumbel search.

---gumbel-playouts-threshold 50 # Do the Gumbel search if the current playouts
+--gumbel-playouts-threshold 50  # Use Gumbel search when current playouts
-                               # below this value.
+                                # are below this threshold.

 --always-completed-q-policy

---reduce-playouts 50           # 75% uses 50 playouts.
-Will disable any noise
+--reduce-playouts 50            # In 75% of games, use 50 playouts without noise
-                               # do not record the training data.
+                                # and do not save training data.

---reduce-playouts-prob 0.75    # 75% uses reduce-playouts.
+--reduce-playouts-prob 0.75     # Probability of using reduced playouts.

---resign-playouts 75           # Use this playout if someone's winrate below
+--resign-playouts 75            # Use this number of playouts if a player's win rate
-                               # threshold.
+                                # falls below the resign threshold.

---resign-threshold 0.05        # If someone's winrate is below this value,
+--resign-threshold 0.05         # Resign if a player's win rate falls below this threshold.
-                               # will use the resign-playouts.

---resign-discard-prob 0.8      # Discard the training data in 80% when someome
+--resign-discard-prob 0.8       # Discard 80% of training data when the game
-                               # has already won the game.
+                                # has a clear winner.

---parallel-games 128           # Parallel games at the same time.
+--parallel-games 128            # Number of self-play games to run in parallel.

---batch-size 64                # Network evalutaion batch size.
+--batch-size 64                 # Batch size for neural network inference.

---cache-memory-mib 400
+--cache-memory-mib 400          # Cache memory size in MiB.

 --early-symm-cache
 --first-pass-bonus

---root-policy-temp 1.1         # The policy softmax temperature of root node.
+--root-policy-temp 1.1          # Temperature for the root node policy softmax.

---num-games 5000               # Self-play games per epoch.
+--num-games 5000                # Number of self-play games per epoch.
 ```